Joshua1225/Joshua1225.github.io/_pages/about.md

 I'm Yue Dai.
 Recently, I received my master degree in Software Engineering at Tsinghua University, Beijing, 2023.
 Prior to that, I got my bacherlor of Science in Software Engineering at Beihang University, a.k.a Beijing University of Areonautics and Astronautics.

-I'm recruting suitable research position.
+I'm __recruting suitable research positions__.
 Feel free to contact to me.